Marie Osmond Sends Birthday Wishes To Daughter Brianna: ‘You’re An Angel’

 Brianna is one of eight children of the singer.
 Her siblings include Stephen, 36, Jessica, 31, Rachael, 30, Brandon, 22, Matthew, 20, Abigail, 17, and Michael, who died in 2010 at the age of 19.

-The young woman announced her engagement to David Schwep in November 2018 and one month later, the couple married.
-They welcomed their daughter in May of this year.
-Brianna.
-22, also blessed Marie earlier this year by delivering a daughter, Maude.
+The young woman announced her engagement to David Schwep in November 2018, and one month later, the couple married.
+Brianna also blessed Marie in May by delivering a daughter, Maude.

 So grateful to welcome my newest #granddaughter, Brianna & David’s first child Maude Bailey-Moon Schwep into the world????????????
 She is still in the hospital, but is doing very well! ????
 Thank you everyone for the prayers, it means so much to us! ❤ #schwepicbaby pic.twitter.com/X1djdqyz0D